 - Refining the regulations regarding investor classifications currently found under the Securities and Futures Act (“SFA“) and the Financial Advisers Act (“FAA“).

 Given the large scope of the consultation paper, this update only will cover the main points of the proposed new regulations.
 MAS invites public comment on the proposed regulations to reach MAS by September 1, 2014.
-The consultation paper may be accessed via this link.

 As MAS’s predominant role is still in the regulation of financial products and services, it has, for a long time, resisted extending its regulatory reach to cover investments into assets that have been classified into non-financial assets or assets that were not by nature financial products.
 However, MAS has finally decided to extend its existing regulatory regime to certain non-conventional investment products with the aim of safeguarding the investors in this area.